Mocking Styles in Testing: Narrow vs Broad

 expect(result.status).toBe('SUCCESS');

-Rule of thumb: The closer the test is to business value, the broader it should be.
+Rule of thumb: The closer a test is to business value, the broader it should be.

 Pros and Cons